 In 1 Samuel 2 and 3, we read the story about Eli and his wayward sons.
 While working in the temple as priests alongside their dad, Eli’s boys would help themselves to whatever sacrificial meat they wanted – often before it was even offered to the Lord.
 This was in direct violation of God’s laws.
 Eli’s sons were also sleeping with the women who were serving at the entrance to the tabernacle.
 More despicable behavior.

 As I was reading through this passage I was struck with something odd.
-There is a section title in chapter 2 that reads, “Eli Rebukes His Sons.”
+There is a section title (in my bible translation- NIV) in chapter 2 that reads, “Eli Rebukes His Sons.”
 But as I continued reading, I came across this pronouncement from the Lord in chapter 3 verse 13: “Now I have told him that I am about to judge his house forever for the sinful behavior which he knew [was happening] because his sons were bringing a curse on themselves and he did not rebuke them.”
 What??
 But the section title at the end of the previous chapter says he did!
 I was confused so I went back and read it again.
-In chapter 2 this is the “rebuke” Eli gave his sons:
+Clearly the section titles are not in the original text and are only put there for clarity.
+In this case, I think it created confusion.
+Let’s look at this “rebuke” Eli gave his sons in chapter 2:

 “Eli said to them, “Why do you do such things, the evil things that I hear from all these people?
 No, my sons: for the report that I keep hearing from the passers-by among the Lord’s people is not good.
 If one man does wrong and sins against another, God will intercede for him; but if a man does wrong to the Lord, who can intercede for him?”